-ECON301C09: STATISTICAL METHODS FOR ECONOMICS Credit - 06 [Theory: 05; Tutorial: 01] Contact hours per week: 06
+ECON252C08: STATISTICAL METHODS FOR ECONOMICS Credit - 06 [Theory: 05; Tutorial: 01] Contact hours per week: 06

 This is a course on statistical methods for economics.
 It begins with the notion of probability, followed by probability distributions of discrete and continuous random variables and of joint distributions.
 This is followed by a discussion on sampling techniques used to collect survey data.
 The course introduces the notion of sampling distributions that act as a bridge between probability theory and statistical inference.
 The semester concludes with some topics in statistical inference that include point and interval estimation.
+Teaching methods will include lectures supported by tutorial.